manuGil/GitCoDev/gitcodev/lesson1.md

 * Course outline
 * Today's schedule
 * The need for and goals of version control
+* The role of git as a software solution supporting these goals

 ### 1.1.1 Introduction to Git
 **[10 min]**